cvetomir-todorov/PolyMessage/README.md

 * Supports the request-response pattern
 * Uses a custom protocol based on a single TCP connection and length-prefixing
 * Server is implemented via the async-await paradigm allowing thread pool threads reuse
-* Server can be configured to disconnect
+* Server can be configured to disconnect:
-  * Clients being idle more than a specified timeout
+  * clients being idle more than a specified timeout
-  * Clients which receive data more slowly than a specified timeout
+  * clients which receive data more slowly than a specified timeout
 * Secure communication via TLS

 ### IPC (in progress)

 * Supports the request-response pattern
-* Uses a custom protocol based on a local **named-pipe** for control and a **memory-mapped file** for data transfer
+* Uses a custom protocol based on a local named-pipe for control and a memory-mapped file for performant data transfer
 * Secure communication via named-pipe's and memory-mapped file's built-in security

 ## Verification

 ### Automated testing

-* Integration tests using (single or multiple) client(s) and server instances
+* Integration tests using (single or multiple) client(s) and server instances:
   * Contract - validation
   * Connection - addresses, state, read-only access on client and server sides
   * Request-response pattern - single/multiple endpoints, single/multiple messages, performance
   * Message format - messages which contain: nothing (empty), large arrays, large number of objects, large strings
   * TCP transport - TLS security, timeouts
   * Service implementation instance disposal
-* Micro tests
+* Micro tests:
   * IL generation

 ### Load testing

-TODO
+The code under `\load-testing` folder can be used to perform load testing in a specific environment.

+TODO: post the result using the environment in place

 # Code example